ASD Diagnostic Clinic

 ASD Diagnostic Testing at NESCA includes:

-- a structured, “gold standard,” empirically-validated measure of ASD;
+- Administration of a structured empirically-validated measure of ASD.

-- direct observation of a child’s emerging cognitive, language and social skills in a flexible, play-based format;
+- Direct assessment of a child’s emerging cognitive, language and social skills in a flexible, play-based format.

 Why should I pursue ASD Diagnostic Testing at NESCA?